 - Knowing what gear you need and don’t need.

-I highly recommend get out do some day hiking and camping for your training to go on a overnight backpacking trip.
+I highly recommend getting out do some day hiking and camping for your training to go on an overnight backpacking trip.
 It is working quite well for me!!

 Just get out and hike, camp, and have fun.
 By doing so you will be prepared for many different emergency scenarios.